 If you would like to learn more, Nordic has hosted two webinars about the standard, which are available to watch on demand:

 In addition, the DECT Forum is hosting a webinar series dedicated to DECT NR+ this year.
-The first webinar took place last month and can be watched here:
+The first two webinars have already taken place and can be watched here:

 The third webinar will take place in September, 2023.
 Watch this space for agenda and registration.